dantleech/blog/content/posts/2024-02-18-php-problems.md

 }
 ```

-This is painful when you need to this metadata in other contexts:
+This is painful when you need to use this metadata in other contexts:

 ```php
 class FoobarDTO